 Your completed Clubs & Societies Annual Plan template

-Your updated Constitution (if any changes have been made)
+Your updated Constitution (if any changes have been made) - please make sure you are affiliated with UNSA in your constitution!

 Two completed Generation Governance certificates (for members of your executive)